alvivar/qbot/README.md

 # Qbot

-## Python bot that tweets on schedules, using json files as configuration!
+## Bot that tweets on schedules, using json files as configuration!

 ### Instructions